Dimond Kaplan & Rothstein, P.A.

 Florida criminal statutes are complex and are constantly changing.
 If you are charged with a criminal offense, whether a felony or misdemeanor, you need to seek immediate legal counsel.
 Some crimes can be upgraded or downgraded according to aggravating factors, and in some cases, a felony charge may be reduced if it can be proven that there was no intent to commit a crime.

 When you are accused of a crime, your freedom, your reputation, and your family’s well-being may be at stake.
 Do not attempt to defend yourself.
-Here at Dimond Kaplan & Rothstein, P.A. our experienced criminal defense lawyers stand ready to help you navigate through the court system while preparing your defense to the best of our abilities.
+Here at The Suskauer Law Firm P.A. our experienced criminal defense lawyers stand ready to help you navigate through the court system while preparing your defense to the best of our abilities.
 Don’t wait, contact us today.

 Contact an experienced, aggressive White Collar Crime attorney in West Palm Beach